drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Certificate authorities

 macOS comes with [over 100](https://support.apple.com/en-us/HT202858) root authority certificates installed from corporations like Apple, Verisign, Thawte, Digicert and government agencies from China, Japan, Netherlands, U.S., and more!
-These Certificate Authorities (CAs) are capable of issuing SSL/TLS certificates for any domain, code signing certificates, etc. Apple [blocks these certificates](https://support.apple.com/en-us/103247#blocked) when a CA proves to be untrustworthy.
+These Certificate Authorities (CAs) are capable of issuing TLS certificates for any domain, code signing certificates, etc. Apple [blocks these certificates](https://support.apple.com/en-us/103247#blocked) when a CA proves to be untrustworthy.

+For more information, see [Cloudflare's intro to TLS certificates](https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/).

 Inspect system root certificates in **Keychain Access**, under the **System Roots** tab or by using the `security` command line tool and `/System/Library/Keychains/SystemRootCertificates.keychain` file.